 TREES

-Per our CC&R All living tree removal requires prior approval from MPOA.
-Our application Request form can be found on our website on the Home Page.
+Per the CC&R All tree removal requires prior approval from MPOA.
+Our application Request form can be found on our website.
 Failure to get approval can result in a fine of \$500 per tree!

 Signs and Junk Committee